 All lifestyle factors would need to be handled in a similar way.
 This is not a complete list but covers some of what these other factors are, the foundations of health:

 At first glance, some of these might not seem important for health, but they all are.
-And once again, optimal amounts, not too little, not too much, are going to be required of each.
+And once again, optimal amounts, not too little, not too much, is going to be required of each.

 #7 – For Ideal Health the Energetic, Mental, Emotional and Spiritual Aspects of Health Would Also Be Ideal

-In some of the aforementioned bullet point list, there were a couple things that blend into this step.
+In some of the aforementioned bullet point list, there were a couple of things that blend into this step.